Welcome to today's edition of the Rush 24-7 podcast.

 You can't go out and attack Obama like that.

-You remember the midterms are coming up.
+Remember, the midterms are coming up.

-You can't you can't attack Obama like that.
+You can't attack Obama like that.

-And noteworthy soundbite, folks.
+A noteworthy soundbite, folks.

-I have I I I don't mean to hurt Governor Barber here, but he's exactly right.
+I don't mean to hurt Governor Barber here, but he's exactly right.

-And that obviously it used to be, folks, that if I praised a drive-by journalist's work, that was the end of them.
+And that obviously, it used to be, folks, that if I praised a drive-by journalist's work, that was the end of them.

-They were humiliated and embarrassed and all that because they're their colleagues laughed at them and made fun.
+They were humiliated and embarrassed and all that because their colleagues laughed at them and made fun.

 What do you mean?

-You did something at limball-like?
+You did something at Limbaugh-like?

-How could you possibly have done?
+How could you possibly have done it?

 Same thing here.